boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 # Reference Framework and Architecture {#slice-fr}

-{{?I-D.ietf-teas-ietf-network-slices}} is the authoritative IETF framework for Network Slices.
+{{?RFC9543}} is the authoritative IETF framework for Network Slices.
 It provides definitions for a slice-related core terms and specifies a framework for the provision of Network Slice Services over networks that are deployed using technologies that are owned by the IETF (IP, MPLS, etc.).
-The document refers to such slices as IETF Network Slice or "the term "RFC XXXX Network Slice" (where XXXX is the number assigned to {{?I-D.ietf-teas-ietf-network-slices}} when published as an RFC").
+The document refers to such slices as IETF Network Slice or "the term "RFC 9543 Network Slice".

-{{?I-D.ietf-teas-ietf-network-slices}} provides a clear distinction between:
+{{?RFC9543}} provides a clear distinction between:

-* the "RFC XXXX Network Slice Service" which is the service delivered to the customer and which is agnostic to the technologies and mechanisms used by the service provider, and
+* the "RFC 9543 Network Slice Service" which is the service delivered to the customer and which is agnostic to the technologies and mechanisms used by the service provider, and
-* the "RFC XXXX Network Slice" which is the realization of the service in the service provider's network achieved by partitioning network resources and by applying a set of mechanisms within the network.
+* the "RFC 9543 Network Slice" which is the realization of the service in the service provider's network achieved by partitioning network resources and by applying a set of mechanisms within the network.

-The RFC XXXX Network Slice Service is specified in terms of:
+The RFC 9543 Network Slice Service is specified in terms of:

 * a set of Service Demarcation Point (SDP),
 * a set of one or more connectivity constructs between subsets of these SDPs, and